La Roux: 2006–2011: Beginnings and self-titled album

 In order to promote La Roux, the band was the supporting act on Lily Allen's UK tour of March 2009.
 La Roux then headlined the NME Radar Tour alongside Magistrates and Heartbreak, performed at the Glastonbury and Reading and Leeds festivals as well as London's Scala.
 In July and August 2009, La Roux toured North America.
 The eight-city tour included performances at Osheaga Festival, All Points West Music & Arts Festival and Lollapalooza.
 The group returned to North America for a seven-date tour in October.
 Their two Australian dates sold out within minutes forcing an upgrade in venues.
 In November, the duo embarked on an eleven-date UK and Ireland tour.
 La Roux gained fifth position on the BBC Sound of 2009 poll.
 The Guardian website featured La Roux on the New Band of the Day column, having previously featured them as one of the Best New Acts of 2009.
 The album has been nominated for a Mercury Prize, and was eventually certified platinum in the UK and Ireland, and gold in Australia.

-Sales of "In for the Kill" spiked 600 percent when Skream's "Let's Get Ravey" remix of the song appeared on the HBO show Entourage in August 2010.
+Sales of "In for the Kill" spiked 600 per cent when Skream's "Let's Get Ravey" remix of the song appeared on the HBO show Entourage in August 2010.
 A remix EP of the song was released in tandem with the November US tour.
 In October, a new music video for the song was released, shot at New York's landmark Hotel Chelsea.
 Also in 2010, Jackson contributed vocals to Kanye West's album My Beautiful Dark Twisted Fantasy and to West and Jay-Z's collaborative album Watch the Throne, on the track "That's My Bitch".
 She also performed on Chromeo's third album Business Casual, providing chorus vocals for the track "Hot Mess" which was released as a single in early 2011.
 In February 2011, at the 53rd Annual Grammy Awards, La Roux won the Grammy Award for Best Dance/Electronic Album for their self-titled debut album and "In for the Kill" was nominated for Best Dance Recording.